808000000/student-helper/README.md

-# student helper
+# Student Helper

-Student Helper is a simple, user-friendly web app designed to help students organize their daily tasks and study activities.
-With this app, students can
+A simple localStorage-powered to-do list for students.